Punjabi dictionary: Monolingual Punjabi dictionaries

 Whilst examples of pre-1947 Punjabi-Punjabi dictionaries do exist, they mostly began to be produced after independence in 1947.
 The most notable Punjabi dictionary of this type was one that began to be worked upon initially for the purpose of cultivating Punjabi as a state language of PEPSU (Patiala and East Punjab States Union).
 This project began in 1948, with the task of compiling such a dictionary being the responsibility of Ranjit Singh Gill and Giani Lal Singh, with the projected being assigned to Banarsidas.
 However, Banarsidas retired in 1954, so this responsibility was transferred to Jit Singh Sital, and after him to Dalip Singh.
 Dalip Singh had a group of scholars and linguists to help him compile the dictionary.
 In 1955, the first volume of the dictionary was published.
 It took until 1983 for the sixth and final volume of the dictionary to be published by the Language Department of Punjab in Patiala.
 This dictionary is titled as Punjabi Kosh and it contains 3500 large-sized, double-columned pages which contain around 150,000 entries.
 Its entries cover subsidiary formations, usages, idioms, proverbs, and other linguistic aspects.
 The system of the dictionary is as follows: forms of the head-word give grammatical form, etymology, semantic distinction, dialectical formation, various shades of meaning, and providing many illustrations to describe the words.
+The creation of a dictionary for Lahndi and Malwai dialects was proposed in 1958.
 On 26 February 2014, Punjabi University launched Punjabipedia, a Punjabi-language encyclopedia website that features entries from Punjabi dictionaries.
 The Punjab Institute of Language, Art and Culture (PILAC) in Pakistan has published a large Punjabi-Punjabi dictionary.
-PILAC's dictionary spans seven volumes and was compiled over two years by a team of ten researchers under the purview of Sughra Sadaf.
+PILAC's dictionary spans seven volumes and was compiled over two years by a team of 10–15 researchers under the purview of Sughra Sadaf.